URINARY INCONTINENCE : LASER TREATMENT

 Stress urinary incontinence is the most common, affecting nearly half of all women.
 Mixed incontinence ranks second in prevalence, followed by urge incontinence.

-Urinary incontinence : what are the solutions?
+Urinary incontinence : what are the solutions ?

-• Pelvic support devices : the use of pessaries or other devices to support the bladder and reduce leakage.
+• Pelvic support devices : use of pessaries or other devices to support the bladder and reduce leakage.

 • Perineal rehabilitation.